 - A personal statement detailing your career aspirations, why you want to study your chosen subjects and your other interests.
 You will be able to paste this directly into the form providing that it does not exceed the 4000 character limit (as for a UCAS personal statement, and equating to about one side of A4).

-This form needs to be completed with enough time for your referee to enter their information.
-You should therefore aim to complete it according to the internal timescales set by your school and no later than Thursday 5th January 2017
+.
+You should therefore aim to complete it according to the internal timescales set by your school and no later than Wednesday 3rd January 2018

 .
-On completion, an automated email will then be sent to your referee for their completion by Thursday 12th January 2017, our deadline date.
-Applications for 2017 entry are closed but will reopen here on the publication of GCSE results on 24th August 2017.
+On completion, an automated email will then be sent to your referee for their completion by Wednesday 10th January 2018

 Links to further advice on the College website